shapedthought/veeam_azure_assessment/readme.md

 My hope is that others can foke this project and make it better.
 There is also plenty of scope to extend this to other services like AWS.

-A config.yaml file is required for this to work and it needs to be in the root of the directory where the binary is run from.
+A <b>config.yaml</b> file is required for this to work and it needs to be in the root of the directory where the binary is run from.

 The format is below:

+	// Azure creds first
 	server: "5.5.5.5"
 	username: "username"
 	password: "password"